-Roharn's grove is currently requesting to become a grove within the Order of Bards, Ovates and Druids.
+Roharn's grove is a grove within the Order of Bards, Ovates and Druids.

 Based in Kent, the grove meets for the eight seasonal festivals of the year; it is a Druid grove facilitated by Rob Wilson, Amanda Glynn and Beverley Smith.
 The grove is a community of individuals who come together to share their druid spirituality; a religious gathering of folk who find the community to be a source of strength and inspiration to help them express the changes in their journeys and the natural world around them.

 Roharn’s Grove is a Druid Grove that holds a magic, a space that is sure and established, to allow its members to express themselves, taking the time to honour, witness and release into the tides of change of the seasons and our life journeys.
 Each member expresses their own individuality, their own expression of their Druidry, journey and life, yet holds the grove as a deep well of inspiration and a foundation to their spiritual practice, from which they can deeply drink and find their true expression of their Druidry.

 We meet for the eight festivals as well as a virtual full moon gathering.
 Occasionally the grove holds additional gatherings as well as offering initiations for Bards, Ovates and Druids and rites of passage.
 Our gatherings are held outdoors, in a privately owned woodland; we feel it is important to immerse ourselves in nature during the grove gatherings, occasionally we meet in members’ homes.
 We have an email forum to share the practical details of the gatherings.
 The grove also runs the Kent Gorsedd at the Coldrum Stones Neolithic Long Barrow on the Equinoxes and Solstices.
 Members of the grove can ask to be part of the ritual team that holds these open gatherings.